Recommended Learning Path for Beginners

 - Then, steps 6, 7, 8, 9

-- If you're feeling ambitious, you could do the entire lab, but there are some concepts that may be best saved for later
+If you're feeling ambitious, you could do the entire lab, but there are some concepts that may be best saved for later.

-- Professor Messer's Network+ Training Videos
+Professor Messer's Network+ Videos

-- This is not a recommendation to get the certification unless needed for a job!
+This is not a recommendation to get the certification unless needed for a job!
+The networking course by Google linked above should cover almost everything you need to know.

 Web

-- How DNS Works (6:04)
+2. How DNS Works

-- HTTP and HTML: Internet 101 (7:06)
+HTTP and HTML β Internet 101 (7:06)

 Programming